Leave a gift in your Will

 Registered charity number: 1056114

-We have a list of local solicitors that we have worked with, so please feel to contact us using the form at the bottom of this page if you would like further information.
-Alternatively, please click here to find a solicitor in your local area: www.solicitors.lawsociety.org.uk
+We have great working relationships with a number of local solicitors, so if you’d like us to recommend you a solicitor based on your location, please feel to contact us using the form at the bottom of this page.
+Alternatively, you can find a solicitor in your local area here.

 Emergency Will Writing

-We have an emergency Will writing service for those who need to make a Will at short notice.
+We have an emergency Will writing service for those under the care of the hospice who need to make a Will at short notice.

-One of our participating solicitors would be happy to visit you or your loved one, either in the hospice or in your own home.
+We are happy to arrange for a solicitor to either video call you, or visit you or your loved one at home or on the hospice ward.
 They will gently and sensitively guide you through the process and will prepare your Will quickly and efficiently, within hours if necessary, so that your wishes are accurately recorded.
-If you need this service, please call us on 01444 470710.
+If you need this service, please call us on 01444 471598.